For Player advice on how to Run the LPE on a Mac go here.

-Better known as LPE, the Legends Position Editor is a free GUI which allows you to view your turns and write orders, as
+Better known as LPE, the Legends Position Editor is a free GUI which allows you to view your turn results and write orders, as

-well has having mapping and data collation functions.
+well has having mapping, move plotting and data collation functions.

-There are three versions of LPE available for you:
+There are two versions of LPE available for you:

 Frequently Asked Questions

 How do I rebuild a database for one position without affecting any others?